Richard Roach Jewell: Perth Town Hall

 The Perth Town Hall built between 1867 and 1870, was to break from the normal Tudor Gothic designs by using a Flemish style of brick work with French influences.
 The overall designs are credited to Jewell though Manning was again involved with its building and its generally recognised that the roofing structure was Manning's designs.

 Other buildings

 Jewell oversaw construction projects for over 30 years in Western Australia and many important buildings still standing were designed by him.
 In Perth, these include the Wesley Church, Public Trust Office, the Treasury Buildings, Pensioners' Barracks (Barracks Arch) and The Deanery.
 Outside Perth, notable buildings included Holy Trinity Church, 1855, and the Convent School in York, 1872; Court No 2 in the York Courthouse; Toodyay gaol, Roebourne residency and police station, Greenough police station and Geraldton hospital.

 Retirement and death

 With the death of his wife on 19 July 1884, Jewell retired and was replaced by George Temple-Poole then working in Ceylon.
-He died on 1 June 1891 and is buried in the East Perth Cemeteries near St Bartholomew's Church, another of his many designs.
+He died in Perth on 1 June 1891 and is buried in the East Perth Cemeteries near St Bartholomew's Church, another of his many designs.